 The NCR is high-grade liberal.
 They are the only (known) functional post-war democratic government, and in many cases, they greatly improve the standards of living for the common people living in their territory though building infrastructure and introducing social welfare programs using tax payer money.
 However, they have elements of Liberal strawmen.
 Their foreign policy is a good example of Liberal Idealism in that they believe in 'spreading democracy' to foreign lands.
 Political corruption is high, as organizations with political connections such as the Van Graffs and the Crimson Caravan are running (sometimes even gunning) smaller competitors out of business.
 This (and the Brotherhood of Steel destroying their gold mines) results in their currency being the weakest in the Mojave: five NCR dollars equals only two bottle caps.

 Mr. House, a (ironically) Chinese-style Authoritarian Capitalist, is unquestioningly a hard-core statist.
 He provides stability, security, and wealth and generally doesn't demand personal worship.
-As long as you play by all his rules and pay his taxes on time, he will offer you a relatively comfortable and safe life surrounded by pre-war glory.
+As long as you play by all his rules, he will offer you a relatively comfortable and safe life surrounded by pre-war glory.
 However, he will not hesitate or show any mercy in eliminating any potential political opposition against his rule.

 As for libertarians, they get the Wild Card ending.
 You can waltz into New Vegas, talk to Yes Man, and decide that all the jerks fighting over the place desperately need to be taken down a peg.
 Then you can depose Mr. House, brutalize Caesar's Legion, and sucker the NCR.
 Then you can unleash an army of Securitrons upon the Mojave, turning it into a paradise of freedom and wealth, rule in House's place, or turn the Mojave into a lawless hellhole, depending on your actions up to the ending.